FilipLangiewicz/AutoMLTunability/documentation/questions.md

 - if we have for example a variable "type of school" with values "Academic" and "Vocational" or gender and we encode it to 0 or 1, the is it important where is 0 and where is 1?

+- Penguins: should we delete corelated columns

+- Diabetes: half of the values (insulin) are 0 which is not possible, should we replace it?

+- Diabetes: should we normalize values?

 # Answers